embesozzi/keycloak-openfga-workshop/README.md

 2. Proceed to initialize the PoC:

-    In order to simply the PoC configuration, proceed to execute the following script to initialize the PoC:
+    Execute the following script to initialize the PoC:

     ```bash
     docker exec keycloak /bin/bash /opt/keycloak/initialize-poc.sh